Mihir-Khare429/Mihir-Khare429/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning React;
+- 🌱 I’m currently working and gaining knowledge on Machine learning;
+- I like discussing about structuring API's and best practises.
-- 🤔 I’m an Amateur in Data Structures and Algorithms but on the path of gaining Mastery;
+- 🤔 I’m experienced in Data Structures and Algorithms but on the path of gaining Mastery;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: mkhare429@gmail.com;